rogargon/myrecommendations/README.md

     - Create model Restaurant
 ```

-It can be then applied to create the tables in the database that will accomodate instance of the Restaurant model:
+It can be then applied to create the tables in the database that will accommodate instances of the Restaurant model:

 ```shell script
 $ python manage.py migrate
 ```

 Now we can implement the 'myrestaurants:restaurant_create' view where the browser navigates to in the first step implemented in *register_restaurant.py*.
-It is defined in *myrestaurants/urls.py* and linked to the URL '/register' in '/myrestaurants':
+It is defined in *myrestaurants/urls.py* and linked to the URL 'restaurants/create':

 ```python
 from django.urls import path